Paperight/paperight-placeholder/README.md

-# A Paperight placeholder
+# The Paperight legacy

-In December 2014 we closed Paperight, and the online service closed at the end of March 2015.
-This is a placeholder for [paperight.com](http://paperight.com).
+Between December 2014 and March, Paperight initiative was sunsetted.
+This is a legacy one-pager with links to its story.